kmacrow/Shellac/README.md

 ```
 A bare bones Apache 2.2 instance was used as a baseline for performance.
 The Shellac "Hutch" prototype is then compared to the commercially-supported, open-source Varnish Cache (<a href="http://varnish-cache.org">varnish-cache.org</a>).
 Varnish is easily the most popular HTTP/1.1 cache around, known for it's reliability, performance and flexibility via <a href="https://www.varnish-cache.org/trac/wiki/VCL">VCL</a>.
 Three metrics were evaluated: requests served per second (RPS), peak memory usage per node, and transfer rate.
 The benchmarks were run on a cluster of 4 <tt>m1.large</tt> AWS instances (quad-core Xeon, 8GB RAM, moderate network performance) with an Elastic load balancer in front.

-<b>Aside:</b> Because my last statistics professor, frothing at the mouth, chased me out of the Math Annex with a blackboard pointer, I elected to be conservative and plot Shellac's worst of three runs against Apache and Varnish's best of three.
+<b>Aside:</b> Because my last statistics professor, frothing at the mouth, chased me out of the Math Annex with a blackboard pointer, I elected to be conservative and in all cases plot Shellac's worst of three runs against Apache and Varnish's best of three.

 <img src="https://dl.dropboxusercontent.com/u/55111805/ab.png" />
 <div align="center">